Kaesong Industrial Region: Taxes and revenue

 In 2012, the Ministry of Unification was informed that eight of the current 123 companies had received a tax collection notice.
 The notices were made by a unilateral decision by North Korea.
 The eight companies were informed of a notice to pay ₩170,208,077 ($160,000 US) in taxes; two of the companies had already paid $20,000 in taxes to North Korea.

 Unilateral decisions by the Central Special Direct General Bureau (CSDGB) to amend bylaws is a violation of Kaesŏng Industrial District Law, which requires that any revision of the laws be negotiated between the North and the South.

 For the first time, in 2011, the companies in the KIR recorded an average operating profit of ₩56 million ($56,241 US), finally operating in the black after years in deficit.

 Green Doctors

 Green Doctors, an NGO founded in Busan in January 2004, received official government permission to open a hospital in the region in 2005.
-Since then, it has provided medical treatment to the workers at Kaesŏng until the closure of the complex.
-The doctors who work there received no salary.
+Since then, it provided medical treatment to the workers at Kaesŏng until the closure of the complex.
+The doctors who worked there received no salary.